seanboyce/tinylight/README.md

 An ATTINY10 MCU.
 That's right, a whole computer.
 Although it's half the size of a grain of rice, and probably more powerful than what took the Apollo Program to the Moon the first time.

 It has a lot of great power-saving features.
 We'll be using the watchdog timer extensively.
 To make sure that we dont waste time (time is power!), we'll write up some code in Assembler.
 It's a very small program though, so this will be super easy.

+# How do I use it?

+You'll need to make or order circuit boards.
+I've included a PCB drawn in KiCAD -- this is tiled and includes V-Cuts, so you can snap them apart to get many units.
+Every manufacturer has different standards for V-Cuts!
+I've tried to adhere to what JLBPCB uses.
+This PCB layout should get you 120 units from a standard order of 5 boards.

+Note that the boards have holes you can add a header to.
+This will be important for programming, and lets you use and extra PCBs as cute little ATTINY10 development boards.

+# How do I get code on to the chip?

+You'll need a TPI programmer.
+You can use the Atmel-ICE, but thankfully an Arduino can be coerced to work too: https://github.com/james-tate/Arduino-TPI-Programmer

+A useful approach is to solder headers onto a board and connect up your arduino.
+Then, place an attiny10 on top of the pads with tweezers.
+Press it in place firmly with your finger, and then initiate programming.
+This works surprisingly well, but mind polarity or you will get SOT23-6 shaped burns on your finger.

+# How do I solder it!?
+It's so small!

+It's deceptively easy with solder paste and a hot air rework station.
+The type of solder paste in a sytinge is good.
+Squeeze some out onto a plastic sheet, then use a spare (through-hole) resistor to pick up a little of the paste and dab it onto the pads.
+There should be a visible mound of paste on each pad, not just a thin coat.

+Then drop the components in place with tweezers and heat up.
+The surface tension from the solder will make every part 'snap' into place.
+It's really fun to watch.

+You can hand-solder it too.
+Just tin one pad for each part, then heat up that pad to melt the solder.
+Push the relevant part into place with tweezers.
+That will hold the part in place.
+Apply solder to the other pads, then once more to the first pad.
+It won't look as pretty as solder paste, but it's easier than it looks.

+# Does it have to be red?

+Sort of?
+Red LEDs have the lowest voltage drop, so it's by far the most efficient in our case.
+I've tested with orange LEDs too.
+While less bright, it still basically works.
+Yellow might be tolerable too.
+Anything higher frequency than that, might not be practical.